nsidc/granule-metgen/README.md

 The **process** command can be run either with or without specifying the `-d` / `--dry-run` option.
 * When the dry run option is specified _and_ the `-wc` / `--write-cnm` option is invoked, or your config file contains `write_cnm_file = true` (instead of `= false`), CNM files will be written locally to the output/cnm directory.
-This promotes you having the ability to validate and visually QC their content before letting them guide ingest to CUAT.
+This promotes operators having the ability to validate and visually QC their content before letting them guide ingest to CUAT.
 * When run without the dry run option, metgenc will transfer cnm messages to AWS, kicking off end-to-end ingest of data and UMM-G files to CUAT.